primefaces/primefaces/README.md

 ### Demo
 ***
 Please refer to the [showcase](https://www.primefaces.org/showcase) in order to see the full usage of the components.
-Sources of PrimeFaces showcase are available as a separate [project]( https://github.com/primefaces/showcase-facelift).
+Sources of PrimeFaces showcase are available within module primefaces-showcase](https://github.com/primefaces/primefaces/tree/master/primefaces-showcase).

 ### Documentation
 ***